la2050/archive/_projects/2014/ca-youth-jobs-tour-los-angeles-stops.md

 ---
+published: true
+organization_id: '2014229'
+year_submitted: 2014
+category: learn
+body_class: blueberry
 project_id: '4102264'
 title: 'CA Youth Jobs Tour: Los Angeles Stops'
 project_summary: >-
   Build a 5-stop Los Angeles leg of our CA Youth Jobs Tour to form a youth policy agenda driven by unemployed and underemployed youth.
-category: learn
-organization_id: '2014229'
-year_submitted: 2014
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F21770%252Fdisplay%252Fjobstour.png=c570x385
 project_video: ''
-Which area(s) of LA does your project benefit?
-Other (elaborate): >- Our organizing teams will recruit a diverse range of unemployed, underemployed, and undereducated young adults in each community we visit.
-  We’ll particularly focus on gaining participation of traditionally underrepresented young adults including young Latinos, young African-Americans, young parents, community college and other non-traditional students, foster youth, young immigrants, and young workers.
-The Tour stops and stories will be both compelling and timely, and will drive significant media coverage to the issue and to accompanying solutions.
-At the same time, our policy team will provide the background research needed to accompany the Tour and resulting Agenda.
-What is your idea/project in more detail?: >-
-  Our Tour stops will also provide a means for the most impacted young adults to offer feedback on and build support for state and local workforce development solutions amongst relevant stakeholders, including employers.
-Together these policies will help to shape our policy agenda, which we can highlight in our networks and through the media, and build public.
-Our 5 LA Tour Stops will focus specifically on local challenges and local solutions.
-In addition, Young Invincibles will publish research predicting the economic consequences of youth unemployment in Los Angeles and localized specific youth unemployment fact sheets, providing participants at tour stops the ability to localize the serious challenges facing our generation.
-What will you do to implement this idea/project?: |- Our project will benefit:

-   - The trained young leaders who can advocate for our agenda going forward.
-   - Policymakers and stakeholders as they gain an understanding of key issues and challenges facing young people seeking employment pathways.
-   - Young unemployed and underemployed adults from the communities we focus on.
-How will your idea/project help make LA the best place to connect today?
-In LA2050?: >- Young Invincibles has a strong track record of working effectively and closely with diverse partners, from local service providers to statewide advocates to employers, across all our campaigns.
-For this project, our goal is to partner with no less than 5 organizations already advocating for and addressing the needs of unemployed and underemployed young adults in Los Angeles.
-In each community on the Tour, we will work with local partners to amplify the voices of unemployed, underemployed, and undereducated youth in the community and their desire to work.
-We also intend to incorporate employers in the conversation and stakeholder engagement, as we know that it is important to include them in the conversation.
-Whom will your project benefit?
-Please be specific.: ''
-empty_column_1: ''
-maker_image_id: '21770'
-maker_image_file_name: jobstour.png
 project_areas:
   - EAST LA
   - SOUTH LA
 maker_answers:
-  about_you: 'Washington, DC'
   org_name: Young Invincibles
+  collaboration: >-
+    Young Invincibles has a strong track record of working effectively and closely with diverse partners, from local service providers to statewide advocates to employers, across all our campaigns.
+For this project, our goal is to partner with no less than 5 organizations already advocating for and addressing the needs of unemployed and underemployed young adults in Los Angeles.
+In each community on the Tour, we will work with local partners to amplify the voices of unemployed, underemployed, and undereducated youth in the community and their desire to work.
+We also intend to incorporate employers in the conversation and stakeholder engagement, as we know that it is important to include them in the conversation.
   org_website: www.YoungInvincibles.org
   org_twitter: '@YoungInvincible'
   org_facebook: www.facebook.com/together.invincible